sps014/GeoQuery/README.md

-# GeoQuery
+# GeoQuery and Proximity Search

 Easy to use C# API for GeoHashing ✔️.

+Easy to use C# API for Generating Geohash around a Location. ✔️.

+GeoHash Compression to get less query point. ✔️.

 The algorithm is based on [Gustavo Niemeyer’s geocoding system](https://en.wikipedia.org/wiki/Geohash)